psephopaiktes/dotfiles/doc/mac-setting.md

   - Show warning...(ALL): Off
   - Remove items from the Trash after 30 days: Check
   - Keep folders on top: Check(Both)
-- When perforiing a search: Search the Cuttent Folder
+- When perforiing a search: Use the Previoud Search scope

 ### View
-- Tab bar
 - Path bar
 - Status bar